DhavalFatnani/grn-generator/SUPABASE_SETUP.md

 -- Allow insert for service role only (or specific admin users) CREATE POLICY "Admins are insertable by service role" ON admins FOR INSERT WITH CHECK (true);

+-- Allow update for password changes (required for changeAdminPassword function) CREATE POLICY "Admins can update their own password" ON admins FOR UPDATE USING (true)
+  WITH CHECK (true);

+-- Allow delete for service role only (optional, for admin management) CREATE POLICY "Admins are deletable by service role" ON admins FOR DELETE USING (true);
 ```

 ### Team Members Table